vrugtehagel/yozo/README.md

 ## Potential additions
 Here's a list of things that I would like if they fit within budget
- - Make `elements.foobar` work even for conditional (`#if`, `#else-if`, `#else`) elements. _I SHOULD DO THIS_ because the current implementation is wasteful.
-Elements should be reused whereever possible, and if they are reused, there is no reason not to have `elements` work as expected.
+ - Make `elements.foobar` work even for conditional (`#if`, `#else-if`, `#else`) elements.Elements should be reused whereever possible, and if they are reused, there is no reason not to have `elements` work as expected.
+Note: this might be difficult since
  - Easier imports (potentially using `<link>`).
 Not sure if this is actually useful enough; it is already possible to import things and the API for this would not fit into `$` very prettily (maybe it should just go into `imports`?).
  - Add warning for when you use a global effect (i.e. effect with non-local dependencies) inside a component definition.